 However, no new contractual liabilities will be created until the situation improves.

-vice-chancellors praised the role of the prime minister, the cabinet and the HEC, appreciating the government's commitment to higher education in difficult budgetary times, the statement said.
+The vice-chancellors praised the role of the prime minister, the cabinet and the HEC, appreciating the government's commitment to higher education in difficult budgetary times, the statement said.

 Talking to journalists, HEC Chairman Dr Javed Leghari said the government had agreed to make timely releases of Rs15.7 billion earmarked under the Public Sector Development Programme for universities.

 He said the money for teachers' salary would be released this month.

-were left with no option but to come on the roads, he said.
+The government itself had announced the raise for government employees, but unfortunately teachers were ignored and they were left with no option but to come on the roads, he said.

 He said the teachers would see what assurance they needed from the government.
 Dawn

 "Pakistan is the most unfortunate country in the world where education is largely neglected and where the government spends less than two per cent of its GDP on education.
 And now it has decided to cut down on the grants and subsidies to the state-owned universities under the pretext of austerity campaign.
 The universities have been asked to raise their own funds by fee hikes.
 The government should reconsider this policy without wasting further time.
 Education is they key to progress for any nation.
 The money spent on education is not expenditure but investment.
 We request the government to take this decision back."